GeethGovindSrini/My-OpenGL-Experiments/README.md

 # My-OpenGL-Experiments
-Some of my experiments with OpenGL
+Some of my experiments with OpenGL.

+These programs were done by me from the learnings of my course on "Computer Graphics through OpelGL"

-These files were executed in Ubuntu and it worked perfectly fine.
+It was run and compiled on Ubuntu 18.04 64-bit and it worked perfectly fine.
-Let me know if you get any errors.
+If you get any issues, let me know @geethadhavan@gmail.com